European Commissioner for Health and Food Safety Vytenis Andriukaitis outlines the EU’s ‘One Health’ approach to tackling antimicrobial resistance

 Only a few months on from the action plan’s adoption, I am pleased with the progress we are making on its veterinary medicine and food safety aspects:

-The EU One Health Network, bringing together chief veterinary officers and chief public health officers from all EU countries has already met to discuss objectives and working methods.
+The EU One-Health Network, bringing together chief veterinary officers and chief public health officers from all EU countries has already met to discuss objectives and working methods.
 In July, three EU-level scientific agencies added to scientific evidence on the ‘one health’ aspect of AMR with the JIACRA II report which confirms the positive association between antimicrobial consumption and resistance in both humans and food-producing animals.

-On 29 September, the Commission and the Food and Agriculture Organisation on the United Nations (FAO) committed to intensify cooperation on tackling the spread of AMR on farms and in food systems.
+On 29 September, the Commission and the Food and Agriculture Organisation on the United Nations (FAO) committed to intensifying cooperation on tackling the spread of AMR on farms and in food systems.
 Before the end of October, our scientific agencies will adopt a list of indicators for the surveillance of antimicrobial resistance and antimicrobial consumption in humans and food-producing animals.

-As cooperation and coordination are essential to make all aspects of the action plan a success, I am pleased with the welcome and the offers of cooperation and support I have received from national health and agriculture ministers.
+As cooperation and coordination are essential to make all aspects of the action plan a success, I am pleased with the welcome and the offers of cooperation and support I have received from the national health and agriculture ministers.
 I also welcome the support and commitment of international bodies such as the WHO, OIE and FAO.
-I am confident that together we can make progress in tackling AMR with a one planet, one voice and one health approach.
+I am confident that together we can make progress in tackling AMR with one planet, one voice and one health approach.

 The European Food Safety Agency (EFSA), The European Centre for Disease Prevention and Control (ECDC) and The European Medicines Agency (EMA).

 Editor's Recommended Articles